-Benedetta has also completed specialist training in Hyperton-X (a muscle energy technique), Thai massage, trigger point release, Slavic massage and craniosacral therapy.
+I have also completed specialist training in Hyperton-X (a muscle energy technique), and trigger point release.

 Further professional development

-Benedetta loves exploring her field and takes every opportunity to keep up to date with new and innovative ideas.
-She is grateful to the many advanced practitioners and renowned international bodywork masters with whom she has studied.
+I love exploring my field and take every opportunity to keep up to date with new and innovative ideas.
+I am grateful to the many advanced practitioners and renowned international bodywork masters with whom I have studied.
 Click on the links below for further information and, in some cases, videos demonstrating the techniques they teach: